flutter/website/src/platform-channels.md

  Android portion of your app, over a platform channel.

 * The *host* listens on the platform channel, and receives the message.
-It then calls into any number of platform-specific APIs -- using the native programming language -- and sends back a response to the *client*, the Flutter portion of your app.
+It then calls into any number of platform-specific APIs&mdash;using the native programming language&mdash;and sends back a response to the *client*, the Flutter portion of your app.

 ## Architectural overview: platform channels {#architecture}